15 Best Work From Home Jobs in 2023

 transcription word on a screen

-While the average salary for a work from home transcriptionist, according to ZipRecruiter, is $58,218 in the US (not bad!), it might be quite challenging for a beginner.
+While the average salary for a work-from-home transcriptionist, according to ZipRecruiter, is $58,218 in the US (not bad!), it might be quite challenging for a beginner.

 But don’t get discouraged!